Bob Vila’s 10 “Must Do” Projects for July

 Photo: Getty Images Bill Oxford

-At this time of year, pool care and maintenance can feel like a part-time job, but it’s one with big, refreshing rewards.
-Be sure to test water with a pool test kit at least a couple times a week, maintain chlorine and pH levels to reduce algae growth, and remove leaves and debris that could clog the pool filter and drain.
+At this time of year, pool care and maintenance feels like a part-time job, but it’s one with big, refreshing rewards.
+Be sure to test water with a pool test kit at least a couple times a week, treat the water with pool shock every week or so, maintain chlorine and pH levels to reduce algae growth, and remove leaves and debris that could clog the pool filter and drain.
 Want to outsource some of these cleaning responsibilities to a trusty robot?
 Check out our tested guide to the best robot pool cleaners.

 Necessities for emergency bag on wooden table, including first aid kit, medicine, food, and more.